 February 17, 2014

 This month I've been writing about winter inspiration.
-A couple weeks ago I did seven re-posts from previous years, the most re-publishing I've ever done on the blog.
+A couple weeks ago I did a series of seven re-posts from previous years, the most re-publishing I've ever done on the blog.
+Here is the list of those posts:

 It's fun to pull a bunch of writing together, that's been done over different years, in different situations of my life, to see the common threads and truths.